-- 6-2 8.2 Arc length; more volumes - In Class: Present the method for computing arc length, as well as covering any solids of revolution which you didn't cover on day 6-1.
+6-2 8.2 Arc length; more volumes

+In Class: Present the method for computing arc length, as well as covering any solids of revolution which you didn't cover on day 6-1.
 There are two homework problems which involve computing the arc length of parametric curves.
-You may choose not to deal with parametric curves if you don't have enough time (i.e., we won't put one of those on the final exam).
-If you don't cover that part of this section, then tell students to omit problems 12 and 14 from the homework assignment.
+You may choose not to deal with parametric curves if you don't have enough time (i.e., parametric curves won't be on the final exam).
+If you don't cover parametric curves, then tell students to omit problems 12 and 14 from the homework assignment.

 Homework: 8.2/9-12,14,16-23,28,31,33,34.

-Lab: Present Value and Future Value Note: Students should have completed the "Background" part before the lab meets.
-6-3 8.6 Distribution Functions Note: This begins the treatment of continuous probability and statistics.
+Lab: Present Value and Future Value

+Note: Students should have completed the "Background" part before the lab meets.

+6-3 8.6 Distribution Functions

+Note: This begins the treatment of continuous probability and statistics.
 Also, be sure your lab assistant has copies of a gateway test for lab tomorrow.
 We will probably have several versions to hand out to the lab assistants in their weekly "lab prep" meeting, but you should check to make sure all is in order.
 If you'd prefer, you may write your own or make minor modifications in old ones, copies of which can be found in the resource room.

 HW Note: The homework assignment includes some review of series convergence theorems.

-Homework: 8.6/7,8,10,11,13-17,19,20; Course Pk p214/11c,d,g.
-7-1 8.7 Probability; Distributions 7 2 07 Holliewolk.
-6.7/1,2,4-7,15,14.
-1-2 0.7 I ab preparation: Tell students that they should have all of their data stored in one calculator. by Tuesday, so they will be ready to do the calculations required in lab.
-Homework: 8 7/3 9 11 12 Lab: Normal Data Sets Part 2 Note: One of the steps in this lab requires students to approximate values of a cumulative distribution function by looking at their sorted data which they should have gathered over the last two weeks.
-This experience will be the first time that many of them come to an understanding of what the distribution function is.
-The lab also requires students to approximate values of the density function by setting up difference quotients with the values they computed for their distribution function.
-This process reinforces their basic understanding of the derivative.
-7-3 10.1 Taylor Polynomials In Class: After you present the construction of Taylor polynomials, you can have the students graph a couple of examples on their calculators.
+Homework: 8.6/7,8,10,11,13-17,19,20; Course Pk p220/11c,d,g.

+7-1 8.7 Probability; Distributions

+Homework: 8.7/1,2,4-7,13,14.

+7-2 8.7 Normal Distributions

+Lab preparation: Tell students that they should have all of the data (which they've been collecting since week 4) stored in one calculator by Thursday of next week.
+Homework: 8.7/3,9,11,12.

+Lab: Varying Density

+Note: This lab has been used in Math 26L, but it's new to Math 32L.
+The purpose is to give students some practice in constructing Riemann sums in a context other than volume and area.

+7-3 10.1 Taylor Polynomials

+In Class: After you present the construction of Taylor polynomials, you can have the students graph a couple of examples on their calculators.
 You should talk about accuracy, and you should raise the issue that if we try to use an "infinite polynomial," we face convergence questions.
 Explain to students that we will soon use our convergence theorems to answer those convergence questions.
-Some students will miss this class because of the upcoming fall break, but that's one reason we have a second lesson on Taylor polynomials on Wednesday after fall break. homework assignment.
-(Please refer to the Instructor's Manual for information on gateway policy.)
-You should tell students that they do not have to hand in all of the practice integration problems.
-A good way for students to practice is to read all of the problems and decide which method should be used; then they can check the answer key, which indicates the best method.
-Students should, of course, work some of the problems completely.
+Some students will miss this class because of the upcoming fall break, but that's one reason we have a second lesson on Taylor polynomials on Wednesday after fall break.

-Homework: 10.1/1,3,4,8,15-19,21,24,29; gateway practice: p219.
+Homework: 10.1/1,3,4,8,15-19,21,24,29.

-- 8-1 Fall Break - 8-2 10.1 Taylor Polynomials - In Class: Review the basic theory.
-Give thorough answers to all questions which students have on the homework problems. - Note: Remind students that they will have a gateway test in lab tomorrow.
-You should also remind them of the rules (which you can check in the Instructor's Manual for this course.
+- 8-1 Fall Break - 8-2 10.1 Taylor Polynomials

+In Class: Review the basic theory.
+Give thorough answers to all questions which students have on the homework problems.